graphdeco-inria/nerfshop/README.md

 <img src="docs/assets_tutorial/compute_proxy.gif" height="500"/>

-If you wish more control on the cage after it is build, you can tick the `Cage refinement` option, push `EXTRACT CAGE`, edit the resulting cage (similarly to a standard cage-based deformation as described below) and finally hit `COMPUTE PROXY` to derive the final cage.
+If you wish more control on the cage after it is built, you can tick the `Cage refinement` option, push `EXTRACT CAGE`, edit the resulting cage (similarly to a standard cage-based deformation as described below) and finally hit `COMPUTE PROXY` to derive the final cage.

 Once the cage is built, you can manipulate it by:
 * SELECTION: either keep `Shift` pressed and capture points with a rectangle or keep `Ctrl` pressed and paint the points that you want to select (the size of the brush can be changed with the mouse wheel).
 At any time, you can clear your selection with `Alt`